michaelkotelnikov/rhacm-workshop/07.Ansible-Tower-Integration/README.md

  #### Configuring PolicyAutomation

- Now that a policy is configured, create a PolicyAutomation object that will initiate an Ansible Jon that will remediate the violation.
+ Now that a policy is configured, create a PolicyAutomation object that will initiate an Ansible Job that will remediate the violation.
 Copy the next PolicyAutomation object definition to your local workstation.

  ```
 apiVersion: policy.open-cluster-management.io/v1beta1